tylercollier/openresync/README.md

 ![OpenReSync logo](https://user-images.githubusercontent.com/366538/144324447-cfa1c275-9bad-47d7-aff5-57a3af297f48.png)

-Open Real Estate Sync (openresync) is a node application that syncs (replicates) MLS data from one or more sources via the RESO Web API (such as Trestle, MLS Grid, or Bridge Interactive) to one or more destinations (MySQL and Solr are supported so far, and it's easy enough to add more), and allows you to see the sync status via a local website.
+Open Real Estate Sync (OpenRESync) is a node application that syncs (aka replicates) MLS data from one or more sources via the RESO Web API (such as Trestle, MLS Grid, RMLS, or Bridge Interactive) to one or more destinations (MySQL and Solr are supported so far, and it's easy enough to add more), and allows you to see the sync status via a local admin website.

 It is meant to be used by developers.